Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Making notes on your rides will be a great reference and help you come up with ideas and plans.
 Not to mention if you ride with a trainer, you will be able to tell them exactly how things have been going and then you have a place to take notes on your lessons as well.

-It may seem like school work or monotonous or no fun to do all this writing and documenting, but as I mentioned before, it is a great way to learn and also to see the progress you have made over time.
+It may seem like monotonous schoolwork or no fun to do all this writing and documenting, but as I mentioned before, it is a great way to learn and also to see the progress you have made over time.